hexa-org/policy/specs/IDQL-core-specification.md

 ### 3.3 Contextual Attributes

-Some policy statemetns which are applied during a client request require contextual variables.
-The following neutral variables MAY be used to define conditions which are then mapped to the various platforms (e.g. OPA, AWS, Azure, GCP) if supproted.
+Some policy statements which are applied during a client request require contextual variables.
+The following neutral variables MAY be used to define conditions which are then mapped to the various platforms (e.g. OPA, AWS, Azure, GCP) if supported.

 Request context attributes:
 * `req` - Holds information about the incoming request context.
 E.g. `req.ip` or `req.protocol`.
-  * `ip` - The IP address of the requestor.
+  * `ip` - The IP address of the requesting client.
   * `protocol` - The protocol portion of the request URI (e.g. HTTP).
   * `time` - The time of the client request
   * `param.<name>` - Returns the value of any request parameter (`<name>`) in the URI following and separated by the